10-2022

 A Chat with Yours Truly

 Steve Westman graciously invited one of the most controversial members of the Audiophile Community — that would be me — to appear on his youtube channel for a half hour chat.
-When he couldn’t shut me up it ended up going an hour.
+When he couldn’t shut me up, it ended going for an hour.

 I want to thank him for putting up with me while I spent the time mostly criticizing all the modern reissues he seems to favor.